UiharuKazari2008/gif-frame/README.md

 * public/background.jpg - Layer of stickers or image

 Run the app.js in the background and launch the display as a kiosk edge/chrome window

+Supports displaying YouTube chat for your current live broadcast